Azure/azure-postgresql/IoT demo with Azure PostgreSQL/Readme.md

 ![alt text](https://github.com/savjani/azure-postgresql/blob/master/IoT%20demo%20with%20Azure%20PostgreSQL/Images/IotTelemetry.png "IoT hub telemetry to Azure Database for PostgreSQL")

-IoTHub is an Azure service that enables you to ingest high volumes of telemetry from your IoT devices into the cloud for storage or processing.
+Azure IoT Hub is an managed Azure service that enables you to ingest high volumes of telemetry from your IoT devices into the cloud for storage or processing.
 PostgreSQL is an established open source database with strong native JSON capabilities, and the plv8 extension further enhances JSON processing capabilities by integrating the JavaScript v8 engine with SQL.
-Azure Database for PostgreSQL with plv8 extension can be leveraged as persistent layer for IoT telemetry stream for storage, processing and reporting.
+Azure Database for PostgreSQL with plv8 extension can be leveraged as persistent layer for IoT telemetry stream for storage, processing and analytics.
-In this QuickStart, you send telemetry from a simulated device application, through IoT Hub, to Azure Database for PostgreSQL where you store, process and analyze the telemetry information.
+In this QuickStart, you send telemetry from a simulated device application, through IoT Hub and Azure function, to Azure Database for PostgreSQL where you store, process and analyze the telemetry information.
 The QuickStart uses Node.js applications to send telemetry to IoTHub.
-Before you run the application, you create an IoT hub and register a device with the hub.
+Before you run the application,

+1. Create an IoT hub and register a device with the hub
+2. Create a Azure Database for PostgreSQL server and a database iotdemo to store telemetry data stream.
+3. Create a Azure function which EventHub binding trigger to extract the incoming message from the IoT data stream and store it in PostgreSQL database.

 If you don’t have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.